Cymmetria/honeycomb/CONTRIBUTING.md

 ### Make sure tests are working
     $ tox

-This will run all the existing tests, do not start coding before you solve any local configuration issues
+This will run all the existing tests, do not start coding before you resolve any local configuration issues.